apache/druid/docs/development/extensions-contrib/druid-exact-count.md

 - **Memory Usage**: While Roaring Bitmaps are efficient, storing exact unique values will generally consume more memory than approximate algorithms like HyperLogLog.
 - **Input Type**: This aggregator only works with LONG (64-bit integer) columns.
 String or other data types must be converted to longs before using this aggregator.
-- **Build vs Merge**: Always use BUILD for raw data and MERGE for pre-aggregated data.
+- **Build vs Merge**: Always use BUILD for raw numeric data and MERGE for pre-aggregated data.
 Using BUILD on pre-aggregated data or MERGE on raw data will not work correctly.

 ## Example Use Cases